pentacent/keila-web/content/docs/campaigns.md

 slug: campaigns
 ---

-# Cmapaigns: Create, Schedule, and Send Your Newsletters
+# Campaigns: Create, Schedule, and Send Your Newsletters

 *Campaigns* are the emails you send to your contacts.